-Even if implementing another more general approach to TCO on the JVM implementing this approach to the special case of self-tail-calls is still very useful as a further optimization.
-It is by far the most common case of tail-recursion and this approach is much faster than most alternatives of implementing general TCO [Kawa].
+Even if implementing another more general approach to TCO on the JVM implementing this approach to self-tail-calls is still very useful as a further optimization.
+It is by far the most common case of tail recursion and this approach is much faster than most alternatives to implementing general TCO [Kawa].